Pyrdacor/freeserf.net/Issues.md

 - Multiplayer
     - Multiplayer should support coop mode (one player is played by two or more clients)
-- Ground analysis for local spectators?
-- Possible builds for local spectators?
 - Disable some features in multiplayer (e.g. game speed)
-- Add more game options (like tutorial)
 - End game screens, Intro, Outro, etc
 	- AI players and other human players should be able to surrender
 	- Missions should have targets to reach to get the win (e.g. less than x enemy buildings left, etc)